 After incorporation, the City subsequently adopted a General Plan in November 1995 and an interim Zoning Ordinance.
 The City also appointed a Local Coastal Plan Committee in 1994, which held over 100 meetings on a regular basis for over 5 years.
-City staff subsequently submitted a draft LCP to Commission staff for informal review in March 2000.
-No formal review by the Commission was requested and no written comments on the submittal was provided by Commission staff, however, the City was informed verbally by Commission staff that the document was not sufficient in detail or content to meet the requirements of the Coastal Act.

 On August 31, 2000, the State legislature passed Assembly Bill 988 which added Section 30166.5 to the Coastal Act.
 Subsection (a) requires the Coastal Commission to prepare an initial draft of the Land Use Plan for the City of Malibu and submit it to the City on or before January 15, 2002.
 Subsection (b) requires the Commission, after public hearing and consultation with the City of Malibu, to certify a Local Coastal Program for the City by September 15, 2002.
-Section 30166.5 also requires the City to immediately assume coastal development permitting authority subsequent to certification of the LCP by the Commission and provides that, notwithstanding specified requirements for the review and approval of development projects, no application for a coastal development permit shall be deemed approved if the City fails to take timely action to approve or deny the application.
+Section 30166.5 also requires the City to immediately assume coastal development permitting authority subsequent to adoption certification of the LCP by the Commission and provides that, notwithstanding specified requirements for the review and approval of development projects, no application for a coastal development permit shall be deemed approved if the City fails to take timely action to approve or deny the application.